The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions: Preliminaries on (Twisted) Equivariant K-theory for Proper and Discrete Actions

 \end{definition}

-We recall the notion of the classifying space for proper actions: \begin{definition} Let $G$ be a discrete group.
-A model for the classifying space for proper actions is a $G$-CW complex $\eub{G}$ with the following properties: \begin{itemize} \item{All isotropy groups are finite.} \item{For any proper $G$-CW complex $X$ there exists up to $G$-homotopy a unique $G$-map $X\to \eub{G}$. } \end{itemize} \end{definition}
+We recall the notion of the classifying space for proper actions following \cite{lueckclassifying}: \begin{definition} Let $G$ be a discrete group.
+A model for the classifying space for proper actions is a $G$-CW complex $\eub{G}$ with the following properties: \begin{itemize} \item{All isotropy groups are finite.} \item{For any proper $G$-CW complex $X$ there exists a unique $G$-map $X\to \eub{G}$ up to $G$-homotopy . } \end{itemize} \end{definition}

-The classifying space for proper actions always exists, it is unique up to $G$-homotopy and admits several models.
+The classifying space for proper actions always exists, it is unique up to $G$-homotopy equivalence.
 The following list contains some examples.
-We remit to \cite{lueckclassifying} for further discussion.
+We refer to \cite{lueckclassifying} for further discussion.

 \begin{itemize} \item{If $G$ is a finite group, then the singleton space is a model for $\eub{G}$. } \item{Let $G$ be a group acting properly and cocompactly on a ${\rm Cat}(0)$ space $X$.
 Then $X$ is a model for $\eub{G}$. } \item{Let $G$ be a Coxeter group.
-The Davis complex is a model for $\eub{G} $.} \item{Let $G$ be a mapping class group of a surface.
+The Davis complex is a model for $\eub{G} $. }See \cite{daviscomplex}. \item{Let $G$ be a mapping class group of a surface.
 The Teichm\"uller space is a model for $\eub{G}$. } \end{itemize}

 Let $G$ be a discrete group.
 A model for the classifying space for free actions $EG$ is a free contractible $G$-CW complex.
 Given a model $EG$ for the classifying space for free actions, the space $BG$ is the $CW$-complex $EG/G$.